-Dubious “Civony” Game Uses Costume Photoby Matthew on Friday, May 1st, 2009
+Dubious “Civony” Game Uses Costume Photoby Manny Mayor on Friday, May 1st, 2009

 This is an interesting story.
 Recently, ads for an online game called “Civony” have been popping up like mad across all gaming websites and tech blogs.
 The ad features the beautiful woman shown above and encourages you to sign up and “save your queen.”

 What’s funny about this is that the model in the photo is actually for our Adult Forest Fairy Costume.
 LOL!

 All they did was flip it horizontally and increase the hue a bit.
 Same picture!

 It turns out, despite the advertising, that there’s actually no queen to rescue in the game at all.

 After you join, they tell you in their FAQ: